-The blades are made from a heat treated steel alloy.
+The blades are made from a heat-treated steel alloy.
 This is important for two reasons.
 Number one: it strengthens the blade.
-Number two: heat treating allows it be resharpened as needed.
+Number two: heat treating allows it to be resharpened as needed.

 The slanted head allows for ergonomic cutting by eliminating the need to constantly hold your wrist at an angle.
-The no-slip rubber handle is red.
-Its fairly easy to spot when you drop it in the bushes.
+The non-slip rubber handle is red.
+It’s fairly easy to spot when you drop it in the bushes.
 There are newer models with a comfort grip, but we find the original to be pretty comfortable.

 Replacement blades and handle bolts are easily found on the website along with a lifetime guarantee (misuse and normal wear and tear excluded).